 In any case, what is clear is that these shallow and terrestrial gas hydrate sources are degrading as ocean and air temperatures warm faster than expected.
 According to Streletskaya et al “permafrost degradation due to climate change will be exacerbated along the coasts where declining sea ice is likely to result in accelerated rates of coastal erosion, especially in areas with presence of massive tabular ground ice (MTGI), further releasing the methane which is not yet accounted for in the models.”

 Arctic permafrost is showing dangerous signs of degradation and thaw.
 Recently the seed vault library in Svalbard was flooded for the first time after permafrost melted.
 No one ever thought this could happen.
 Never-before-thought-possible climate catastrophes are playing out right in front of us.
-These bizarre phenomena one after another provide the evidence unfolding before our eyes; yet we as a global society remain dangerously mired in political inaction, cognitive dissonance, and confirmation bias.
+These bizarre phenomena one after another provide the evidence unfolding before our eyes of a man-made methane emergency; yet we as a global society remain dangerously mired in political inaction, cognitive dissonance, and confirmation bias.

 Methane in Marine Sediments: The Monster